Batte Fine Arts Center

 EQUAL OPPORTUNITY EMPLOYER: It is the policy of Wingate University to abide by all Federal and State laws prohibiting employment discrimination solely on the basis of a person’s race, color, creed, national origin, religion, age (over 40), sex, marital status or physical handicap, except where a reasonable, bona fide occupational qualification exists.

-With campuses in Wingate, Ballantyne and Hendersonville serving more than 3,000 students, Wingate University was rated one of Charlotte’s Top Work Places in 2015 by the Charlotte Observer.
+With campuses in Wingate, Ballantyne and Hendersonville serving more than 3,000 students, Wingate University was rated one of Charlotte’s Top Work Places in 2015 by the Charlotte Observer and a 2016 Great College to Work For by the Chronicle of Higher Education.
 In keeping with the belief that diversity of experience is essential to a well-rounded education, Wingate University is home to a variety of cultural facilities which are managed by The Batte Center.
 Serving over 90,000 people annually, these inviting spaces host 600+ events each year ranging from concerts to art openings to plays and speakers for Wingate and the surrounding community.